01100100/blog/content/posts/kreuzungen.md

 To no surprise, the domain kreuzungen.com was already taken and a short call to the owner assured me that it was not up for sale, ces't la internet.

 I looked at what other top level domains were not taken, and although there was not `.en` top level domain so that I could do the cool thing where the fully qualified domain is the world (like `bit.ly`, `redd.it`) I saw that **`krezungen.world`** was available.
 I liked the way it sounded, so I purchased it.
+[It should be cool for a long time](https://www.w3.org/Provider/Style/URI).

 ### DNS